 Primary legislation administered by NSW Treasury

-Treasury administers a large range of Acts and Regulations on behalf of the Treasurer and Minister for Industrial Relations.
-The following Acts constitute the primary legislation which governs most of our core business.
+Treasury administers a large range of Acts and regulations on behalf of the Treasurer.
+The following Acts constitute the primary legislation which governs most of the agency’s core business.

 - Annual Reports Acts (Departments, 1985; Statutory Bodies, 1984)

 - Long Service Corporation Act 2010

 - Government Sector Employment Act 2013 (Part 4, Division 6, jointly with the Premier)